aws-samples/workspaces-ssm-install/README.md

 [Steps to install powershell on windows](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.2)

 [Steps to install powershell on Amazon Linux](https://docs.microsoft.com/en-us/powershell/scripting/install/install-rhel?view=powershell-7.2)
-* Clone the Repo to the workspace that is going to have the script installed and be used as Image
+* Clone the Repo to the workspace that is going to have the script installed and be used for *Imaging*
 * Open Powershell 7 command Prompt as Administrator
 * Follow the steps below